Gary Thorne: Hockey

 In 1977, Thorne called hockey games for Augusta, Maine radio and television stations.
 Thorne rose to prominence in Maine broadcasting, when he began calling play-by-play for the University of Maine's hockey games for Bangor radio station WABI.
-As the voice of the Black Bears, he quickly became one of the most recognizable radio voices in the state.

 Thorne was asked to call Maine hockey games during winter months until 1987 (simultaneously with his work for the Mets in the summer from 1985) when the lure of doing play-by-play in the NHL became too strong for Thorne to ignore.
 From 1987–1993, Thorne served as the play-by-play voice of the New Jersey Devils of the NHL (before being replaced by Mike Emrick) on SportsChannel New York.
 Thorne missed several Mets games in the 1988 season due to Devils playoff games.
 He was replaced after that Mets season by Gary Cohen.
 Thorne spent the following season with the Chicago White Sox.

 In March 2014, Thorne called several high school games in the Class AA Minnesota State High School League boys hockey tournament for local independent TV station KSTC-TV.
 When interviewed by The New York Times, Thorne expressed his enjoyment for being asked to announce.
 "It’s a great event, and I thought it would be great fun.
 I think that’s the word I used most often in the last three days, fun, because that’s how I think of this.
 It’s a wonderful event.
 It’s great to see the kids play.
 It’s great hockey.
 The talent level is extremely high.
 It’s an event with a capital E. And it’s great to be a part of it."

 During the 2016–17 NHL season, Thorne called 8 NHL away games for the Los Angeles Kings, filling in for Bob Miller, who abstained from all of the Kings' longer travels east after missing the latter part of the 2015–16 season due to health issues.
-(In addition to Thorne, Ralph Strangis was also used as a substitute, and Chris Cuthbert and Jiggs McDonald are scheduled to substitute later in the season.)